-Since joining RTI in 2012, Ms. Embry has worked on several projects for the National Institute of Justice, Bureau of Justice Assistance, Centers for Disease Control and Prevention, and Substance Abuse and Mental Health Services Administration as well as with a variety of local government agencies.
+Dr. Embry has disseminated her findings in a variety of settings through numerous technical reports, peer-reviewed articles, and national conferences.
+Since joining RTI in 2012, Dr. Embry has worked on several projects for the National Institute of Justice, Bureau of Justice Assistance, Centers for Disease Control and Prevention, and Substance Abuse and Mental Health Services Administration as well as a variety of local government agencies and foundations.

 As a doctoral student, Dr. Embry was an Injury and Violence Prevention Fellow at the University of North Carolina’s Injury Prevention Research Center (2018-2021).
 She is currently Adjunct Faculty in the Department of Health Behavior at the University of North Carolina-Chapel Hill.